withastro/astro/packages/integrations/tailwind/README.md

 You can now [import your own `base.css` as a local stylesheet](https://docs.astro.build/en/guides/styling/#import-a-local-stylesheet).

 If you are using Vue, Svelte, or another component integration with Astro, `@apply` directives used in component `<style>`s may generate errors about your custom Tailwind class not existing and cause your builds to fail.
-Instead, per [Tailwind's official documentation](https://tailwindcss.com/docs/functions-and-directives#using-apply-with-per-component-css), define your custom styles by adding a plugin to your Tailwind config:
+[Instead of using `@layer` directives in a a global stylesheet](https://tailwindcss.com/docs/functions-and-directives#using-apply-with-per-component-css), define your custom styles by adding a plugin to your Tailwind config:

 ```js
 // tailwind.config.cjs